Skip to main content

 Career prospects

-Our graduates find employment in HR, the book trade, professional areas such as librarianship but also local government and other areas of public life concerned with communication.
+Our graduates have gone on to roles in HR, the book trade, professional areas such as librarianship, and also local government and other areas of public life concerned with communication.

 Placements